Saturday

 Full details from Great Vow Zen Monastery

-A one-day in-person workshop exploring an introduction to Zen practice through the Ten Directions, covering meditation, mindfulness, chanting, work practice, walking meditation, koans, and dharma teachings for beginners or those seeking to deepen their practice.
+Experience an introduction to Zen practice through the Ten Directions in this one-day in-person workshop.
+Learn meditation, mindfulness, chanting, mindful eating, work practice, walking meditation, koans, and dharma teachings applicable in today's world.

 Also at Great Vow Zen Monastery 03